 I like using multiple study Bibles but recommend that one be your primary.
 I recommend the MacArthur Study Bible for a deeper understanding of the text and the Life Application Study Bible, for, you guessed it, practical application.
 It’s important to note that doctrinal understanding must come before personal application.

-Which leads me to my next point, get language tools.
+This leads me to my next point, get language tools.
 While you don’t need to get everything up front, I do recommend having a Vine’s Expository Dictionary when you begin.
-This enables you to look up the words in your English translation and find the Greek word and it’s meaning.
+This enables you to look up the words in your English translation and find the Greek word and its meaning.
 While many language tools and commentaries are available online I do recommend a physical Bible so you can make notes in your physical Bible and get to know the text better by knowing its location on the page.
-Using a physical Bible, Dictionary, journal and commentaries will help keep you focused and centered on the text.
+Using a physical Bible, Dictionary, journal, and commentaries will help keep you focused and centered on the text.
 That being said I’m not against apps and websites, I use them, I just make sure I have physical copies of things I use the most.

 Commentaries are a big help.
-A one volume commentary will be beneficial for general study and as you go deeper you can start buying one individual book at a time and end up with a complete set in three years.
+A one-volume commentary will be beneficial for general study and as you go deeper you can start buying one individual book at a time and end up with a complete set in three years.
 More on commentaries a little later.
 One volume commentaries: The MacArthur Bible Commentary, New Bible Commentary, and Holman Illustrated Bible Commentary.